BOXFoundation/boxd/README.md

 ## Docker
 This way to create private chains can only be done by using docker and some configuration in the source code.

-1. Pull from dockerhub directly
+1. Pull from dockerhub directly.

 		docker pull jerrypeen/boxd:latest

-2. Enter custom workspace and copy some configuration from the boxd source code
+2. Enter custom workspace and copy some configuration from the boxd source code.

 		cp -rf $GOPATH/src/github.com/BOXFoundation/boxd/docker/docker-compose.yml $GOPATH/src/github.com/BOXFoundation/boxd/docker/.devconfig $WORKSPACE/

-3. Start image
+3. Start image.

 		docker-compose up

 > Docker will start six miners by default.
-Boxd suggest you to provide docker with at lest the following configuration
+Boxd suggest you to provide docker with at lest the following configuration:
 >
 > * cpus : 4
 > * memory: 8.0 GiB